Choosing a Pediatrician for Your Adopted Baby: A Complete Guide

 Just as pregnant couples begin searching for a pediatrician months before their baby is born, adoptive couples should too.
 Choosing a pediatrician during your adoption wait checks one more item off your newborn “to-do” list now, and you won’t have to worry about it later!

 Ask around about pediatricians.
 Usually, good doctors are well-known, so find out what pediatrician your family, friends, co-workers, or neighbors use for their kids.
-The American Academy of Pediatrics keeps a list of board-certified pediatricians; just use their Find a Pediatrician tool.
-You could also do some research online by searching for reviews of pediatricians on websites like RateMDs, Healthgrades, or Angie’s List.
+The American Academy of Pediatrics keeps a list of board-certified pediatricians; simply use their Find a Pediatrician tool.
+You could also do some research online by searching for reviews of pediatricians on websites like RateMDs or Healthgrades.

 Ask Questions

-1. What is the doctor’s pediatric background?
-Do they have any experience with adopted children?
+1. What is your pediatric background?
+Do you have any experience with adopted children?

-5. Are you in a group practice? (if the pediatrician is in a solo practice, ask who covers when he or she is away.)
+8. Are you in a group practice? (if the pediatrician is in a solo practice, ask who covers when they are away.)

 Discuss Adoption